 In order to reach the EU’s ambitious energy and climate goals, all sectors of the economy should actively contribute to the energy transition.
 While sectors covered by the EU ETS have seen a constant decrease in emissions over the last years, some sectors covered by the Effort Sharing Regulation have experienced stagnation or even increase in emissions.
 This status quo can no longer continue under the European Green Deal premises.

 In the opinion of the PKEE, in order to best address this issue, the future ESR revision ought to keep current ESR sectoral scope in parallel to the possible gradual extension of the emissions trading system.
-In addition, we argue that any future extension of the EU ETS and revisions of the ESR should not put additional burden on the ETS-covered sectors and, if any, should be followed by an adequate increase of the number of allowances and/or introduction of transitional schemes for new entrants.
+In addition, we argue that any future extension of the EU ETS and revisions of the ESR should not put additional burden on the ETS-covered sectors and, if any, should be followed by an adequate increase of the number of allowances and/or introduction of transitional schemes for new entrants. maintain the current sectoral scope, in parallel with a possible gradual extension of the ETS.
+Furthermore, we believe that any future extension of the EU ETS or revision of the ESR should not impose additional burdens on sectors already covered by the EU ETS.
+We note that any possible changes should occur in parallel with a corresponding increase in the number of allowances and/or the introduction of transitional schemes for new installations.

 Members of the PKEE believe that as many sectors as possible ought to contribute to the energy transition.
 However, we argue that the extension of the EU ETS to the maritime sector, and potentially the inclusion of other sectors, will significantly increase the total volume of emissions covered by the EU ETS and, in result, have an impact on the total allowances cap.
 On the other hand, since e.g. road transport and buildings sectors are unresponsive to carbon prices (due to the limited availability of low-carbon solutions that could be implemented on a large scale), the pressure on the existing EU ETS and energy companies would increase.
 Any possible extension needs to be followed by an adequate increase of the number of allowances, and/or the introduction of transitional solutions for new entrants, to avoid putting additional burden on the sectors already covered by the EU ETS.
 We do not support the idea of extending the EU ETS scope to waste incineration and all fossil fuel combustion.
 Waste incineration in highly-efficient cogeneration helps to deploy energy efficient district heating and is already being developed in line with the hierarchy of the waste treatment.